 My journey to finding my voice as a social justice educator who loves to Push The Edge.

-- How can we stay true to ourselves?
+- How can we make a difference & stay true to ourselves?

-- How can we navigate those self doubts?
+- How can we navigate our self doubts?

 - Why we need to stand up for student voice

-- The challenges for us as school leaders
+- What are the challenges for us as school leaders?

 - How can we stay passionate?

-- Changing the world at a local level
+- Why does changing the world at a local level matter?

 - My ‘Not To Be Missed’ social-justice related books